We’re continuing our look into the various notions that Robert Mundell brought up in his 1999 Nobel speech, regarding the Interwar Period, 1914-1944.

 Sumner credits what he calls the Mundell-Johnson hypothesis, according to which the roots of the depression were in the post-WWI undervaluation of gold, as a precursor to his study. (footnote) As the junior placeholder on that hypothesis, I recap my understanding of it here.
 The purchasing power of an ounce of gold changed little from the middle of the seventeenth century to the middle of the twentieth.
 Gold constraints were typically relaxed during wars to facilitate official spending and borrowing – and allowing price inflation.
 But English deflation restored prewar price levels in the years after the Puritan wars of the seventeenth century and the Napoleonic wars of the nineteenth.
 A similar deflation was likely to occur after the First World War as major economies of Germany, Britain, and France would return to gold convertibility at the prewar value of $20.67/ ounce during the 1920s.
 The low postwar gold value affected monetary reserves in two ways: 1) it depressed the value of outstanding stocks; and 2) it reduced the price incentive for new gold production.
 In France, the US, and Germany, which had traditionally had large gold coin circulations, gold was mostly taken out of circulation during and after the war, which lessened confidence in convertible paper money.
 Economist Gustav Cassel drew attention to the “gold standard paradox,” by which a gold-based monetary system would require ever-increasing gold production to accommodate economic growth while maintaining reserve ratios.
 Yet world gold production during the 1920s was below what it had been in the decade before the war; and given the postwar decline in gold’s purchasing power, the real value of new gold produced in the mid-1920s was just over 50 percent of what it had been in 1914.

+The doubters turned out to be correct.
+The viability of the gold standard was tied to its mystique; it provided a cultural and emotional link to the prewar status quo.
 In proposing a hypothetical increase in the gold price, perhaps at the time of the Genoa Conference in 1922, Mundell and Johnson intended a counterfactual through which subsequent deflation might have been prevented.

 footnote: Robert A. Mundell, Nobel Lecture, 2000; and H. Clark Johnson, Gold, France, and the Great Depression, 1919- 1932 (Yale, 1997).